wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Gideon_** : Of course.
 Well I'm delighted to say that I shall be digging up the entire Naff Hall estate and reshaping it into an exclusive golf course.

-**_Roxy Belmeadows_** : How would you respond to critics who say that most normal people don't like golf?
+**_Roxy Belmeadows_** : And how would you respond to critics who say that most normal people don't like golf?

 **_Gideon_** : Well it's not for them.
 Membership will only be offered to the very very wealthy, and I've already had interest from some very high profile posho's.
-You see, it only needs a few very rich old blokes to make ME a very rich young bloke, do you see.
+You see, it only needs a few very rich old blokes to make ME a very rich young bloke, do you see?
 It's a win win.

 - We see Chris appear at the side of the curtains